 Add a spoon of canned corned beef to the dough pieces and make them into golf size balls and deep fry them.
 You can also substitute the corned beef with cheddar cheese, or add both.

 Cornmeal Dumplings are made with the same ingredients as Flour Dumplings, just add some cornmeal to the flour and experiment with it.

-Now you can add many different types of ingredients to the batter to change the taste.
+Now you can add many different types of ingredients to the batter to vary the taste.
 Not like boiled Jamaican dumplings , which are made from a dough...like bread.Yah Mon!

-My friends and I use to make all sorts fritters, especially during the rainy season in Jamaica.
-Mainly because it is easier to make Jamaican fried fritters than Jamaican dumplings.
+My friends and I used to make all sorts fritters, especially during the rainy season in Jamaica--mainly because it is easier to make Jamaican fried fritters than Jamaican dumplings.
 This one is called Stamp & Go.

 1 lb.
 Self Rising Flour

 3 stalks Scallion (chopped)